Tim-Pet/Tim-Pet/README.md

 # 👋 Hey there, I'm Tim!

-I'm a freelance 🌐 web developer who values harmony & transparency, conceptualisation, and sharing of knowledge.
+I'm a freelance 🌐 web developer who values harmony & transparency, conceptualisation and sharing of knowledge.
 My goal is to work with startups and tech for good companies who share these values and want to make a positive impact on the world.

 ## 💻 How I work